Need help? Join our Discord Glossary | Exam Info

 Execution handoff: from modeling to runtime enforcement

-SDC models define what should happen - the legitimate workflow transitions, the attestation authority, the provenance requirements.
-But SDC does not enforce these rules at runtime.
-That is a deliberate architectural boundary: SDC is the substrate, not the execution engine.
+SDC models define what should happen - the legitimate workflow transitions, the attestation authority, the provenance requirements. sdcgovernance enforces these rules at runtime.
+It reads the governance components from the DMType root slots in the data model and validates the governance content in the XML instance against those definitions.

 What this means for practitioners:

-• When you model workflow, attestation, and audit components, you are not building documentation.
-You are building executable governance contracts that a runtime engine can enforce.
+• When you model workflow, attestation, provenance, and party/role components in SDCStudio, you are building executable governance contracts that sdcgovernance enforces at runtime.
+Not documentation.
+Not aspirational policy.
+Deterministic enforcement.

 This is the difference between governance that is described and governance that is enforced.
-Your models make enforcement possible.
-The execution engine makes it real.
+Your models define the governance. sdcgovernance enforces it.
+Every decision produces a receipt.

-Given the fictional client exercises/case_atlas_legal.md with the Module 4 scoring outcomes, produce:
+Given the fictional client exercises/case_atlas_legal.html with the Module 4 scoring outcomes, produce:

 1. A prioritized intervention sequence (which dimension first, second, third)